Following are some notes on the initial configuration of this WordPress site for use for submitting student work.

 Provides Andrew ID login federation.

-Included to enable better code highlighting in posts.
-See the Site Help page for examples, or the plugin homepage.
+Included to enable better code highlighting in posts See the Site Guide page for examples.

 Table of Contents Plus

 Used to generate the sitemaps (e.g. Page Index and Post History pages) plus indices for individual long posts.

 Enables setting avatar images locally without requiring Gravatar.